-Memoirs can be a treasured part of family history should be included in your preservation efforts.
-But, does the thought of writing about yourself feel intimidating.
-Writing glimpses of your life doesn’t have to strain your brain.
-Pick one small segment of your life and then follow these five tips to pre-writing your tale.
+Personal history can be a treasured part of family history and should be included in your preservation efforts.
+However, the thought of writing about yourself may feel intimidating.
+Don’t let it be.

-A memoir needs memories.
-Many memories love hiding behind iron cages when you’re earnestly attempting to accomplish planned reminiscence.
+Many memories love hiding behind iron cages when you’re earnestly attempting to record the past.
 To tap into nostalgic moments, you need keys that open the locks on the doors.

 Mindmaps are highly-recommended graphic organizers in creating writing classes, genealogy brick wall analysis, and product innovation.
 Mindmaps can help you define the memories you want to access.